-Objective 5: Support export growth
+Objective 4: Support export growth

-Horticultural exports are growing strongly due to the increasing demand from affluent middle-class consumers in Asia and the Middle East.
-Australia, and in particular Victoria, has the potential to become a significant exporter to these regions.
-The market's proximity to Melbourne's international air and sea ports provides a critical role in ensuring the future of Victorian horticultural exports and easy transportation for produce and cut flowers imported into Victoria.
+Over the past decade, Australian horticultural exports have grown strongly due to the increasing demand from affluent middle-class consumers in Asia and the Middle East.
+While the onset of COVID has slowed this growth recently, Australia's reputation for safe, quality food; the proximity to these markets; and a more favourable exchange rate all auger well for future export growth.
+In addition, the market's proximity to Melbourne's international air and seaports is ideal for easy transportation of produce and cut flowers exported and imported into Victoria.

-While increasing exports may not have a direct impact on the volume of produce trading through the market's trading floor, it does provide another channel to market, which enhances the financial viability of the tenants.
-This assists in protecting the MMA's future revenue streams.
-It also increases the opportunities for the Victorian agricultural industry.
+The MMA is committed to supporting export growth by assisting our clients in leveraging export opportunities.
+While increasing exports may not have a direct impact on the volume of produce traded through the market, it does provide another channel to market, which enhances the financial viability of our tenants.
+This assists in protecting the MMA's future revenue streams and also increases the opportunities for the Victorian agricultural industry.